asagajda/cors-container/README.md

 This can be useful if you wish to be able to pull additional assets on a page through the proxy such as stylesheets and JavaScript.

-This is not enabled by default as this option mutates the original response body.
+This is enabled by default as this option mutates the original response body.

-Set `rewrite-urls` in the request header to cors-cotainer if you want relative URLs rewriting.
+Set `not-rewrite-urls` in the request header to cors-cotainer if you don't want relative URLs rewriting.

 #### Deploying